How to Avoid Common Forms of Health Care Fraud

 | 4 min read

 The best way to avoid falling victim at the doctor’s office is to educate yourself.
-Here are some common forms of health care fraud and what to know, so you’re in a position to react properly if and when you are billed incorrectly.
+Here are eight common forms of health care fraud.

 Durable Medical Equipment schemes: Durable Medical Equipment (DME) fraud – also known as DME schemes – are scams that involve the collaboration of medical professionals, DME companies and others.
 They utilize telemarketing calls to take advantage of unsuspecting disabled and elderly Medicare members in multiple ways.
 Some schemes involve fraudulent prescriptions and the dispensing of unnecessary medical equipment.

 Some involve DME companies obtaining names and addresses of Medicare recipients and billing Medicare for equipment they never send.
-Members who are victimized by DME fraud lose the benefit that allows them to order supplies and equipment they actually need, when they actually need it.
-Learn more about how to protect against DME fraud by reading this blog: Durable Medical Equipment Fraud Targeting Seniors: What to Know
+Members who are victimized by DME fraud lose the benefit that allows them to order supplies and equipment they need when they actually need it.

 Medically unnecessary services fraud: Providers who bill the government for health care services that are not medically reasonable or necessary violate the False Claims Act.
 Here are some examples of medically unnecessary services fraud: